Women in the military in Europe: Denmark

 As with many nations with women in their armed forces, Denmark has different basic physical requirements for men and women in their armed forces, however the requirements for the more physically demanding jobs do not differ for either sex.

+In 2025, Denmark became the third European country to extend conscription to women.

 Finland

 The Finnish Defense Forces does not conscript women.
 However, since 1995, women between 18 and 30 years of age have the possibility of voluntarily undertaking military service in the Defence Forces or in the Border Guard.
 Females serve under the same conditions as men, with the exception that during the first 45 days of service they have the option to leave the military without consequences.
 After that, they must complete the service which lasts 6, 9 or 12 months.
 After the service, the females face the same reserve obligations as the males who have done the obligatory military service.
 If the female in national service experiences a conscientious crisis which prevents her from fulfilling her military service or reserve obligations, she is ordered to the alternative civilian service, which lasts 12 months.

 All services and units in the Finnish Defence Forces and the Finnish Border Guard accept females.
 In garrison environment, the females are lodged in separate rooms and are given separate toilet and bath facilities.
 In exercises and aboard ships, women are lodged with men.
 The women in national service are given an extra allowance of €0,40 per diem for sanitary articles and smallclothes.
 The females in military service are usually well motivated and some 60% of them receive either NCO or reserve officer training.
 Yearly, some 500 women complete the voluntary military service, while some 30,000 men complete the obligatory conscription.

 The women who have completed the voluntary military service are eligible for further military employment.
 If they have at least NCO training, they can apply for career NCO positions or for officer training.
 These career paths have been open since 1996, when the first women completed the military service.
 In 2005, 32 female career officers were in service.
 The number of female warrant officers was 16 and the number of female specialist officers 7.
 In comparison, there were a total of 2.584 officers and 894 specialist officers in service.
 The women made up about 16% of the total career NCO cadre.
 However, most of these career NCOs were grandfathered former female enlistees who had not undertaken military service.